What is RBAC? Uses and Implementation

 RBAC vs. ABAC

 Attribute-Based Access Control (ABAC) enhances granularity compared to RBAC by utilizing attributes (e.g., user location, time of access) in addition to roles.
-While this allows for more detailed access control, it complicates the audit process and requires more effort in configuration.
+While this allows for more detailed access control, it complicates the audit process and requires more configuration effort.
 ABAC's dynamic nature can adapt to varied and complex scenarios but at the cost of increased system complexity and potential administrative overhead.

 RBAC vs. ReBAC